Ze-Yang/GPU-Monitor/README.md

 - `-n-gpus`: Number of GPU(s) you need
 - `--dir`: Specify the working directory under which your task will run
 - `--msg`: Notify the user via email when the task starts and finishes.
+- `--sleep`: Run a infinite loop programme to temporarily claim the specified number of GPUs.

 Note:
 - Remember to set the variable `cmd` in `gpu_monitor.py` with the your own command.
 - To use `--msg`, please first setup the sender and receiver information in `message.py`.
+- Running with `--sleep` will claim the specified number of GPUs temporarily until your actual task is ready.
+In this mode, you are not required to specify `--dir`.

 ## License
 This project is released under the [MIT License](LICENSE).